ADMC: Attention-based Diffusion Model for Missing Modalities Feature Completion: Experimental results and analysis

 \subsection{Effects of MMER}

 To evaluate the effectiveness of the MMER module, we conducted comparative experiments under full-modality scenarios, as shown in Table~\ref{label_5}.
 The experiment compared three methods: unrestricted feature extraction networks (Jointly\_training), fixed feature extraction networks (Use\_ITFN), and using generated features to enhance original modality representations (MMER).
-The results indicate that the Jointly\_Training method outperforms the Zero\_Padding method by dynamically adjusts the feature representations of each modality during fusion training, enabling the model to achieve optimal performance.
-The MMER method effectively narrows the performance gap with Zero\_padding by enhancing original modality representations using generated features.
+The results indicate that the Jointly\_Training method outperforms the Use\_ITFN method by dynamically adjusting the feature representations of each modality, enabling the model to achieve optimal performance.
+The MMER method achieves the best performance by enhancing original modality representations using generated features.

 Existing methods for addressing missing modality problems often perform poorly in full-modality scenarios.
 In contrast, our method not only focuses on tackling missing modality issues but also demonstrates excellent performance in full-modality tasks.